 A Look Back at the Decade of History at the OlyBet Kings of Tallinn

-The 2024 Kings of Tallinn powered by OlyBet is just a week away at our luxurious home of Olympic Park Casino and the adjoining Hilton Tallinn Park with 55 action-packed events from Feb.
-23 to March 3.
+The inaugural 2024 Kings of Tallinn Autumn Edition is less than two weeks away at our luxurious home of Olympic Park Casino and the luxurious Hilton Tallinn Park with a record-breaking 58 action-packed events from October 18-27.

-It will be time to celebrate as this marks the 10th anniversary of the Kings of Tallinn with the event’s history dating back to 2015 when famous tournament director Teresa Nousiainen combined forces with the Olympic Entertainment Group to launch the inaugural event.
+It will be time to celebrate this new chapter at the Kings of Tallinn with the event’s history dating back to 2015 when famous tournament director Teresa Nousiainen combined forces with the Olympic Entertainment Group to launch the inaugural event.

 There is no time better than the present to dive into the decade of Main Event champions crowned at the Kings of Tallinn.